anshleyy/NexusMentor.Ai/README.md

 ## Acknowledgments

-- Google Gemini for providing the API
+- OpenAI for powering the flashcard generation
-- Clerk for authenticating the login process
+- Clerk for login and authentication
-- Drizzle ORM for allowing to setup the database and stremline the process

 ## Contact